rjfitz/Dots/README.md

-This is a collection of my personal
+This is a collection of my personal dot files meant to help with setup.